carloskiki/rfcs/text/0000-cargo-supported-targets.md

 If a dependency does not respect this requirement (if it is not compatible), an error is raised and the build fails.

-If this was not enforced, then a package could support targets that are not supported by its dependencies, which does not make sense.
+If this was not enforced, a package could support targets that are not supported by its dependencies, which does not make sense.

 ## Compatibility of `[dev-dependencies]`